 Topics: Organizing the code, scrolling, animations, basic physics, collision detection

 Basic Concepts: Starling is built around several basic concepts that are designed to complement and extend each other.
 Together, they provide you with a set of tools that empower you to create any application you can imagine.

 Topics: Display Programming, Textures vs. Images, Dynamic Text, Event Handling, Animation, Filters

-Advanced Topics: With all the things we learned in the previous chapters, you are already well equipped to start using Starling in real projects.
+Advanced Topics: Armed with the knowledge you’ve acquired in the previous chapters, you are already well equipped to start using Starling in real projects.
 However, there are techniques and strategies that can make your life easier.